Crazy-Jack/MaskAutoEncoder_Matlab/README.md

-# MAE inference for matlab
+# MaskAutoEncoder inference for matlab

 This folder implements MAE operations.
 Key components of transformers are located inside `+layers`.
 To run the code: